jayagowrich/DrawingApp/README.md

 **Security**

-I value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
+This application does not collect any personal information.
 But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and I cannot guarantee its absolute security.

 **Links to Other Sites**